AmiltonRN/RestHROracle/README.md

-# Servidor Rest usando Flask e SQLALCHEMY para o Scheme HR do Oracle 11G
+# Rest server using Flask and SQLALCHEMY for Oracle 11G Scheme HR